 The architectural options of figure 4.2.1.1 apply with AMF located in VPLMN, H-CHF and corresponding Billing domain/CGF located HPLMN.
 The Security Edge Protection Proxy (SEPP) specified in TS 23.501 [200] is used for inter-PLMN Nchf.

-Figure 4.2.2.2 shows the 5G connection and mobility converged charging architecture in roaming with AMF to H-CHF, reference point representation:
+Figure 4.2.2.2 shows the 5G connection and mobility converged charging architecture in roaming with AMF to V-CHF and AMF to H-CHF, reference point representation:

 Figure 4.2.2.2: 5G connection and mobility converged charging architecture in roaming with AMF to H-CHF - reference point representation